digitalronin-me/dr-vimfiles/README.md

 Color schemes:

   - [dhruvasagar/vim-railscasts-theme][] - Apprentice is a dark, low-contrast colorscheme for Vim based on the awesome Sorcerer by Jeet Sukumaran.
+  - [morhetz/gruvbox][] - heavily inspired by badwolf, jellybeans and solarized.
+Designed as a bright theme with pastel 'retro groove' colors and light/dark mode switching in the way of solarized.
+The main focus when developing gruvbox is to keep colors easily distinguishable, contrast enough and still pleasant for the eyes.
   - [nanotech/jellybeans.vim][] - A colorful, dark color scheme, inspired by ir_black and twilight.
 Designed primarily for a graphical Vim, but includes support for 256, 88, 16, and 8 color terminals.
 On a 16 or 8 color terminal, replace its colors with those in ansi-term-colors.txt for best results.  _**This is a great theme that allows for local overrides, and use of many colors.**_
   - [romainl/Apprentice][] - A color scheme based on the RailsCasts TextMate theme with decent support for both GUI and terminal.
   - [vim-colors-solarized][]